 Is Dechoker Safe?

-One of the most prominent ways that DeChoker helps is the lack of pain.
-There’s no discomfort in using the tube, and the removal of the obstruction reduces pain.
-There’s no need to have professional training, but watching the available videos ensures that it is used properly.
+There's no severe pain when inserting the tube, and removing the obstruction reduces pain.
+Some might feel slight discomfort, but that's about it.
+There's no need to have professional training, but watching the available videos ensures that it is used properly.

 Dechoker is being investigated by the FDA for a string of serious incidents including 13 failures.

 Is Dechoker FDA Approved?